 - a.
 Defensive players, including the goalkeeper, with possession of the ball, may not enter the goal-crease area.
 The goalkeeper or a defensive player, gaining possession of the ball within the goal-crease area, may not remain in the goalcrease area longer than four seconds. - b.
 Offensive players may not be in the opponent's goal-crease area at any time.
 An offensive player is considered to be outside the goal-crease area when no part of his body touches the goal-crease area or when he is airborne and his last ground contact was outside the goal-crease area. - c.
-If an offensive player, in possession of the ball and outside the crease area, dives or jumps in a direction away from the goal mouth and lands in the crease, the goal shall be allowed.
-Provided the ball enters the goal before contact with the crease, goaltender or the goal. - d.
-If an offensive player, in possession of the ball and outside the crease area, dives or jumps in a direction that is not away from the goal mouth and lands in the crease, the goal shall be disallowed.
-In addition, the player shall be penalized with a minimum of a 1-minute foul.
-The penalty may be releaseable or nonreleasable at the discretion of the referee.
-Contact is not required for a foul to be called under this rule.
+If an offensive player, in possession of the ball and outside the crease area, dives or jumps and lands in the crease, the goal shall be allowed, provided the ball enters the goal before contact with the crease, goaltender or the goal. - d.
+If an offensive player, in possession of the ball and outside the crease area, dives or jumps and lands in the goal mouth, the goal shall be disallowed.
+In addition, should the offensive player initiate contact with the goalkeeper while the goalkeeper is within the goal mouth, he shall be penalized with a minimum of a 1-minute foul.
+The penalty may be releasable or non-releasable at the discretion of the referee.
 Defensive contact legal or illegal may have an effect on this play.